 Install The Stove

-You may also choose to lay tiles or a hearth underneath during this point.
 Once fitted, you’re ready to install your stove!
 You’ll need a qualified fireplace specialist to help fit this successfully, and to ensure there are no blockages in your chimney.
 If your fireplace hasn’t been in action for a while, this is an absolute necessity.
+There are so many regulations when it comes to installing a stove and you generally need a HEATAS approved installer, this will give you the necessary paperwork required if you were to sell the property too.

 Here is an inglenook I absolutely adore from Nicki’s beautiful home.
 I love her inglenook fireplace surround which has been finished with brick slip, a stone hearth and beautiful decorative finishes for a rustic, farmhouse style focal point in her living room.

-*This information is purely from personal experience and is not an expert opinion.
+*This information is purely from personal experience and is not an expert opinion, although information here has been used from the Heatas approved installer we used.
 Always consult a professional when altering a structural part to your property.